Sujal-x/Library-Management-APP/README.md

 # 🆘 Support & Help

-If you face any issues while using the Library Management System:
+If you face any issues while using the Library Management System report it:

 ## How to report a problem
 1. Describe what you were doing